Kudi Yedamaithe: Reception

 Siby Jeyya of India Herald wrote that "Just watch this 'Kudi Yedamaithe' if you are a big fan of the thriller genre with unpredictable twists!"
 Praising the story-line, Janani K of India Today stated that "Kudi Yedaimaithe is a great attempt at simplifying a high-concept sci-fi thriller.
 It could have been perfect if Pawan Kumar had worked on the pacing and the backstory."
 The Times of India's Sravan Vanaparthy praised the screenplay and performances done by the lead actors.

 In contrast, a critic from Pinkvilla gave a rating of 2.5 out of 5 and added that "The narration doesn't give the audience a thorough grip on the turn of events" and praised the cinematography and music.

+Release

+Along with the original Telugu version, the series has also been released with dubbed version in Hindi & Marathi language titled as 29 February which is available to watch on Ultra Play & Ultra Jhakaas app respectively.